Skip to content

 • std::string

-• std::string_view: This case does not copy the data.
-The resulting std::string_view points into the data stored in the network buffer.
+• std::string_view: This does not copy the data.
+The resulting std::string_view points into the data stored in the network buffer

 OcaList#